pantheon-systems/documentation/source/content/global-cdn.md

 <Tab title="Via WordPress" id="wp-cache" active={true}>

 1. Install the [Advanced Page Cache (APC) Plugin](https://wordpress.org/plugins/pantheon-advanced-page-cache/).
 This enables the selective purging of cache on content editing and creation.
 For more information, you can refer to [WordPress Pantheon Cache Plugin Configuration](/wordpress-cache-plugin).
 Here, you are able to set the global TTL for your site.
+Pantheon's Page Cache plugin is included in the standard WordPress upstream and sets global TTL for your site.

   ![Advanced Page Cache on WordPress.org](../images/advanced-page-cache-wordpress-plugin.png)